thor123-tanuj/quirk/README.md

 **Don't push people to be unhappy.** Do not purposefully or accidentally force people to be unhappy to use their app.
 Don't force people to state their unhappy in order to access a feature.
 It's easy for this to sneak up in the design, if a user has to rate their happiness below average in order to access the CBT features, you're asking them to be unhappy to use your app.

 **Be extremely cautious about making engagement your core metric.** User engagement is fine to be concerned about.
 We all want people who need help to be actually engaging in the help.
-But holy moly becareful about this.
+But holy moly be careful about this.
 You _do not_ want to drive something that is for many people a treatment into a self-perpetuating engagement loop.
 A ruthless focus on engagement has caused many a product to become skinner boxes. _No one should ever be addicted to your mental health app._

 # Engineering Logic